anhem/test-populator/README.md

 named fields in the list will be skipped if encountered.
 This is mostly a code coverage issue and should rarely be needed otherwise.

+## ToBuilder

+calling `toBuilder()` on a PopulateConfig object will convert it back to a builder, making it easy to make copies of a configuration with slightly different settings.

 # Examples

 ## Simple setup